Jeanne Eagels

 Jeanne Eagels (born Eugenia Eagles; June 26, 1890 – October 3, 1929) was an American stage and film actress.
-A former Ziegfeld Girl, Eagels went on to greater fame on Broadway and in the emerging medium of sound films.
+Eagels appeared in many Broadway productions, and in the emerging medium of sound films.
 She was posthumously nominated for the Academy Award for Best Actress for her 1929 role in The Letter after dying suddenly that year at the age of 39.